 § 26.187 Substance abuse expert.

 (a) Implementation.
-By March 31, 2010, any SAEs on whom licensees and other entities rely to make determinations of fitness under this part shall meet the requirements of this section.
+Any SAEs on whom licensees and other entities rely to make determinations of fitness under this part shall meet the requirements of this section.
 An MRO who meets the requirements of this section may serve as both an MRO and as an SAE.

 (b) Credentials.
 An SAE shall have at least one of the following credentials:

 (4) A licensed or certified employee assistance professional; or

 (5) An alcohol and drug abuse counselor certified by the National Association of Alcoholism and Drug Abuse Counselors Certification Commission or by the International Certification Reciprocity Consortium/Alcohol and Other Drug Abuse.

 (c) Basic knowledge.
 An SAE shall be knowledgeable in the following areas:

 (1) Demonstrated knowledge of and clinical experience in the diagnosis and treatment of alcohol and controlled-substance abuse disorders;

 (2) Knowledge of the SAE function as it relates to the public's interests in the duties performed by the individuals who are subject to this subpart; and

 (3) Knowledge of this part and any changes thereto.